 I gave up work in order to care for my children and I took redundancy.
 It was not a huge sacrifice as I was not thriving at work.
 In a fast-paced, ambitious environment, I was like a fish out of water; lacking in diplomacy and sophistication.
 As someone rather harshly put it, I had been there so long, I was like a ‘piece of the furniture’.

 I have strived to be present for my children, have delighted in their questions and encouraged them to ask more.
 I’ve been happy for them to take risks; climb trees, get muddy, experience the world.
 Now, at 9 and 11, their needs are slightly different and evolving.
 Through my interest in dyslexia, I’ve started to reclaim a small part of myself, albeit linked to my son.

-Now, in the final year of an MA in SpLD (Specific Learning Difficulties/Dyslexia), I have loved being a student again, not something I had ever imagined.
-I don’t think I have ever stopped learning and researching.
+Going back to study an MA (SpLD), I have loved being a student again, not something I had ever imagined.
+I don’t think I have ever stopped learning.
 My being a student has been something the family has had to honour and make time for.
-Often, this was hard to carve out.
+Often, this has been hard to carve out.
 The family is so used to my availability.

-I thought I married a ‘modern’ man who understood women’s rights, was respectful of women and he is.
-The reality is though, when a woman stays at home, the power dynamic shifts.
-A woman will and does do anything for her children and with this comes vulnerability.
-I knew that my life would change more than my husband’s but as he had a very successful career, it didn’t seem that losing mine was such a great loss.
+Whilst I may have married a ‘modern’ man, the reality when a woman stays at home is the power dynamic shifts.
+A woman will do anything for her children and with this comes vulnerability.
+I knew that my life would change more than my husband’s but as he has a very successful career, it didn’t seem that losing mine was such a great loss.
 It really wasn’t.

-I do have an addiction to Twitter and have used it almost every day since I joined.
+I enjoy Twitter so much more than I imagined.
 I am ridiculed for it by the family of course and accused of wasting time on it.